am-mohammadi/NameGenderFA/README.md

 cleaned_name: cleaned name

-Gender_detector.perfixes: removes some perfixes like "سید", you can set it manually
+Gender_detector.prefixes: removes some perfixes like "سید", you can set it manually

 Gender_detector.replace_chars: replace some characters like 'ي' to 'ی' or 'السادات' to ''

-also punctuations and numbers will be remove.
+Also, punctuation and numbers will be removed.

+Thanks to https://github.com/peymanslh/persian-gender-detection for names dataset